-- To help facilitate informed and effective participation by people who are potentially affected by our operations, we establish or facilitate access to effective grievance mechanisms where relevant. - We encourage, and will not retaliate against, individuals who in good faith raise concerns regarding Hydro's respect for human rights. - A companywide alert line for reporting concerns involving illegal, unethical, or unwanted behavior is available, on an identified or anonymous basis, for employees and on-site contractors.
-In countries with higher risks for adverse human rights impact to communities according to our risk-based approach, we aim to have local community-based grievance mechanisms. - If we identify that we have caused or contributed to actual adverse human rights impacts, we aim to cooperate in, promote access to or provide appropriate remediation. - Hydro is committed to not interfere, retaliate or hinder access to judicial or non-judicial mechanisms.
+- To help facilitate informed and effective participation by people who are potentially affected by our operations, we establish or facilitate access to effective grievance mechanisms where relevant. - We encourage, and will not retaliate against, individuals who in good faith raise concerns regarding Hydro's respect for human rights. - A companywide alert line for reporting concerns involving illegal, unethical or unwanted behavior is available, on an identified or anonymous basis, for employees and on-site contractors.
+In countries with higher risks for adverse human rights impact to communities according to our risk-based approach, we aim to have local community-based grievance mechanisms. - In situations where we identify adverse human rights impact that we have caused or contributed to, we work to cooperate in, promote access to and/or provide fair remediation. - Hydro is committed to not interfere, retaliate or hinder access to judicial or non-judicial mechanisms.